Richardaeld/Fat_Racoon_Kitchen/README.md

 + [Werkzeug](https://werkzeug.palletsprojects.com/en/1.0.x/)
     + A basic guide to the current version of Werkzeug.
 + [World Wide Web Consortium (W3C)](https://www.w3.org/)
-    + Used to understand basic standardization practices for web based apps.
+    + Used to understand basic standardization practices for web-based apps.

 # Acknowledgements
 + Emily Eldridge for help with revising the grammar and flow of this README document.